-We are pleased to present the results of the June 30, 2008 triennial actuarial valuation.
+We are pleased to present the results of the June 30, 2009 actuarial valuation.
+This valuation determines the required contribution rates payable starting July 1, 2010.
 Several key points are summarized as follows:

-• Investment Returns: For the fiscal year ending in 2008, the fund returned -1.5% on a market basis, significantly less than the assumed rate of 7.75%.
-However, deferred gains of \$1.8 billion from 2006 and 2007 were recognized, offsetting this loss.
-The result is a \$0.4 billion gain on actuarial assets.
-Although the gain is relatively small, it had the largest impact of any factors affecting this year's valuation results.
+• Investment Returns: For the fiscal year ending in 2009, the fund returned a negative 18.3% on a market basis, significantly less than the assumed rate of 7.75%.
+In total, there was a \$2.47 billion loss on actuarial assets.
+The large recognized asset loss has the largest impact of any factors affecting this year's valuation results.

-Note that currently a \$1.8 billion net investment loss is being deferred.
-This is because the asset-smoothing method has recognized only one-third of the loss from last year.
-This loss will be reflected over the next two valuations under the current asset-smoothing method.
+Note that currently a \$9.8 billion net investment loss is being deferred.
+This is because the asset-smoothing method has recognized only one-fifth of the loss from last year.
+This loss will be reflected over the next four valuations under the current asset-smoothing method.